Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 ```

 ---v

 ### 🚧 Configuring Barriers with xcm-builder

-1. `TakeWeightCredit`: A barrier that substracts the maxixum weight the message can consume from the available weight credit.
+1. `TakeWeightCredit`: A barrier that subtracts the maximum weight the message can consume from the available weight credit.
    Usually configured for local xcm-execution

 2. `AllowTopLevelPaidExecutionFrom<T>`: If the `origin` that sent the message is contained in `T`, this is a barrier that ensures the message contains weight payment instructions.
-In other words, it makes sure the first instruction puts asset into the holding register (`TeleportAsset`, `WithdrawAsset`, `ClaimAsset`, `ReserveAssetDeposit`), and then it checkes that there exists a `BuyExecution` instruction that is able to pay for the message weight. **Critical to avoid free DOS**.
+   In other words, it makes sure the first instruction puts asset into the holding register (`TeleportAsset`, `WithdrawAsset`, `ClaimAsset`, `ReserveAssetDeposit`), and then it checks that there exists a `BuyExecution` instruction that is able to pay for the message weight.
+   **Critical to avoid free DOS**.

 ---v

 ### 🚧 Configuring Barriers with xcm-builder

 3. `AllowUnpaidExecutionFrom<T>`: If the `origin` that sent the message is contained in `T`, allows free execution from such origin (i.e., does not check anything from the message).
    Useful for chains that "trust" each other (e.g., Statemine or any system parachain with the relay)

 ```rust
 /// Allows execution from any origin that is contained in `T` (i.e. `T::Contains(origin)`) without any payments.